Jinju station

 Jinju Station is a railway station in Jinju, South Korea, and is a stop along the Gyeongjeon Line.
 KTX service from Seoul to Jinju started with KTX-I / KTX-II trains on December 5, 2012.
+This route covers approximately 330 kilometers.

 The station consists of a small two-story building with a small retail area on the ground floor.
 Near the station is an old brick train shed.
 A small train yard is next to the station.

 The station serves regular passenger rail & KTX services by Korail.